Regal Constellation Hotel

-The Regal Constellation Hotel was a large hotel with focus on trade shows, convention and hospitality training centre near Pearson International Airport near Toronto, Ontario.
+The Regal Constellation Hotel was a hotel in the administrative district of Etobicoke in Toronto, Ontario, Canada, located close to Pearson International Airport.
+Open from 1962 to 2007, it was focused on trade shows, conventions and hospitality training.
+The building was demolished in 2012.

+History

-Built in 1962, the hotel consisted of two 15-floor towers, 6-storey atrium, a Chinese restaurant and 90000 sqft of convention space.
+Built in 1962, the hotel consisted of two 15-floor towers, 6-storey atrium, a Chinese restaurant, a movie theatre, and 90000 sqft of convention space.
+In the 1980s a video game arcade was added near the movie theatre.
 Renovations took place in 2001.

 Once a popular hotel and convention venue, the hotel closed due to declining business and other setbacks, culminating with the SARS crisis.
-It was owned by Hong Kong-based Regal Hotels International.
+It was owned by Hong Kong–based Regal Hotels International.

-In 2004, Hospitality Investors Group (HIG) of Scottsdale, Arizona acquired the site and was planning to add a 350-room hotel to the existing 800-room hotel.
+In 2004, Hospitality Investors Group (HIG) of Scottsdale, Arizona, acquired the site and was planning to add a 350-room hotel to the existing 800-room hotel.
 Construction was planned to begin in 2005.
 However, following the acquisition, HIG was broken up and one of its chief officers formed a new organization, Alatau Hospitality, with the principal shareholders of Lancaster Group of Kazakhstan.
 Alatau Hospitality retained the domain name of HIG (hospitalityinvestors.com), however its web site did not list the hotel as one of its current construction projects.
 As of November 2007, it was not clear who owned the property.

-As of July 15, 2011 Urbacon was given the contract to completely demolish the old hotel.
+On 15 July 2011, Urbacon was given the contract to demolish the former hotel.
 The property was then sold to Park'N Fly Canada.
 The former hotel structure was fully razed by January 2012.